Happy holidays! Highlights of our amazing year

 We attended GSMA’s World Mobile Congress (WMC19)in Barcelona.

-The Minister of State for International Development, Lord Bates, announced at the Sightheist event in London that the Department for International Development (DIFID) was doubling its investment in our flagship AT2030 programme from £10million to £19.8million due to its success.
+The Minister of State for International Development, Lord Bates, announced at the Sightheist event in London that the UK government was doubling its investment in our flagship AT2030 programme from £10million to £19.8million due to its success.

 With our Kenyan partners, we launched Africa's First Innovation Ecosystem dedicated to supporting start-ups to develop new Assistive Technology products and services in Nairobi, Kenya.